KatynaSada/SparseGO/README.md

 ### Parameters for training

-There are a few optional parameters that you can provide in addition to the input files:
+There are a various optional parameters that you can provide in addition to the input files:

   1. **-epoch**: the number of epoch to run during the training phase (type=int).